velnatkar4/snowflake-whmgmt/README.md

 This README contains the overview and environment setup instructions.

-Here is an overview of what we'll build in this lab:

 ## Step 1 - Setup Snowflake Environement

 This step create the necessary user, role, warehouse, database, and schema for hosting Warehouse management application.
 We will create 3 warehouse for user to choose based on workload demand SMALL, MEDICUM AND LARGE.